 When you create new logical drives with the storage-management software, you must add the new logical drives to Novell NetWare.
 Refer to the Novell NetWare documentation for details about adding a drive.
-Each logical drive (not array) is recognized by Novell NetWare as a single drive.
+Novell NetWare recognizes each logical drive (not array) as a single drive.

 After creating logical drives, run the Hot Add and SMdevices utilities that are provided with the storage-management software.
 The Hot Add utility adds newly created logical drives to the operating system, and the SMdevices utility identifies logical drives by their associated operating system device names.
-For information about using these utilities, see "Using the Hot Add utility" on page 50 and "Using the SMdevices utility" on page 50.
+For information about using these utilities, see "Using the Hot Add utility" on page 56 and "Using the SMdevices utility" on page 56.